-We think one of the best ways to get to know a band is by asking what music inspired them to write in the first place.
-We caught up with People Club to ask them about their “Five Favourites” – five songs that have influenced their song writing techniques.
-Check out their choices below, and scroll down to listen to their new EP at the end of this post.
+We think one of the best ways to get to know an artist is by asking what music inspired them to write in the first place.
+We caught up with Sarah to ask about her “Five Favourites” – five albums that have inspired her songwriting techniques.
+Check out her choices below, and scroll down to listen to Sarah’s latest single ‘nobody knows’ at the end of this post.

 1. Wolfgang Amadeus – Phoenix

 I just think this is a brilliantly executed record, start to finish.
 I still try to wrap my head around the arrangement of this album.
 Each part fits together like this weaving patchwork of ideas that lock into each other like a puzzle.
 When I try to isolate the vocal or an instrumental part it feels like such a scattered and disjointed idea, but as a whole it’s completely full.
 I often wonder how they recorded this because it’s so hard for me to hear a backbone that was built around.

 2. Fiona Apple – Fetch The Bolt Cutters

 What a powerful comeback album from Fiona.
 I grew up listening to her and felt so empowered hearing a woman sing and play the piano that wasn’t afraid to be angry.
 This album totally goes there, and I’m so happy it does.
 There’s anger and regret, and through that, this incredible reclamation of self.
 She’s one of the best there is and has paved the way for so many women in the music industry, whether we all know it or not.